 What can I serve with this easy baked frittata?

-Along with Orange butter Salmon or Pan seared salmon with mango-avocado salsa or Buttermilk chicken drumsticks (oven-baked), this frittata with brown rice, zucchini, and feta cheese would make a delicious wholesome combo for Sunday brunch or dinner.
+Along with citrus-marinated salmon or buttermilk chicken drumsticks (oven-baked), this frittata with brown rice, zucchini, and feta cheese would make a delicious wholesome combo for Sunday brunch or dinner.
 All of which can be done within an hour.
 There’s nothing that feels as good as cooking a great meal and at the same time spending more time enjoying it with your loved ones, don’t you agree?

 Other easy egg recipes you might like: